ttemjk/h.app-TestClient/README.md

 ## HELIOS software repositories and integrating the core modules

-The TestClient integrates core modults of HELIOS.
+*TestClient* integrates the core modules of HELIOS.

 HELIOS software components are organized into different repositories so that these components can be developed separately avoiding many